zebrunner/python-agent-pytest/README.md

 - `reporting.run.environment` - optional value.
 The environment in which the tests will run.

 If the required configurations are not provided, there is a warning displayed in logs with the problem description and the names of options which need to be specified.
-Parameter names are case insensitive and can be written in upper and lower registers.
+Parameter names are not case sensitive and can be written in upper and lower characters.

 ## Collecting logs
 It is also possible to enable the log collection for your tests.
-All you have to do to enable logging is to enable it in the configuration.
+All you have to do to enable the logging is to enable it in the configuration.
-The agent connects to pythons root logger and collects the logs from there.
+The agent connects to python's root logger and collects the logs from there.
 In future, more options are expected to be available for configuring logs sending.

 ## Additional functionality